elastic/ansible-elastic-cloud-enterprise/README.md

 There is a set of variables and tags available to further define the behaviour of this role, or exclude certain steps.

 For example in many cases you might want to install Elastic Coud Enterprise without running any of the potentially destructive system prerequisites like removing existing docker installations and setting up a filesystem.
-This can be done by specifying `--skip-tags destructive` on your ansible run - or if you want to only install Elastic Coud Enterprise without any system tasks before `--skip-tags base`.
+This can be done by specifying `--skip-tags destructive` on your ansible run - or if you want to only install Elastic Coud Enterprise without any system tasks before `--bootstrap`.

 ## Role Variables